microsoft/AzureDWScriptsandUtilities/APS to SQL DW Migration - Schema and Data Migration with PolyBase/readme.md

 # Please note that we have an enhanced version of APS to Azure Synapse Analytics (formerly Azure SQL DW) Migratin Process.
 Please use the new version, also published at GitHub.
-Link here:
+Link below:

 https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Migration/APS